 - 1. Article 19 of the CIM Uniform Rules 1980 has been simplified and brought more into line with Article 10 of the CMR.
 This simplification was made possible because, amongst other reasons, the obligation to carry has been abandoned. - 2.
 The wording of Article 10 of the CMR, "damage to persons, equipment or other goods" allows the carrier to assert claims against the sender/consignor even in respect of damages suffered by third parties.
-The Revision Committee has not re-included this statement, on the basis of the idea that the term "all" damages was sufficiently broad to achieve the same legal result (Report on the 4th session, p.
+The Revision Committee has not reincluded this statement, on the basis of the idea that the term "all" damages is sufficiently broad to achieve the same legal result (Report on the Fourth Session, p.
 13). - 3.
-On the other hand, the Revision Committee supplemented the Secretariat's draft of May 1995 by expressly mentioning the case of absence of packaging, as provided in Article 19, § 4 of the CIM Uniform Rules 1980 (Report on the 4th session, p.
+On the other hand, the Revision Committee supplemented the Central Office draft of May 1995 by expressly mentioning the case of absence of packaging, as provided in Article 19, § 4 of the CIM Uniform Rules 1980 (Report on the Fourth Session, p.
 13).